Abhi19990628/assigment-9AI-/README.md

-# fast API Server for blog
+# FASTAPI WebFramework Server for blog

 This FAST API server provides endpoints to retrieve Blog information, with support for adding new branches.
 It uses Mongodb as the database backend.